Hashino/doing.nvim/README.md

 end, { desc = "[D]oing: [S]tatus", })
 ```

-### Integration
+## Integration

-In case you'd rather display the tasks with another plugin instead of the default winbar implementation, you can use the exposed views to do so.
+In case you'd rather display the tasks with another plugin, like [lualine](https://github.com/nvim-lualine/lualine.nvim) or [heirline](https://github.com/rebelot/heirline.nvim), instead of the default winbar implementation, you can use the exposed views to do so.

 Firstly, we disable the winbar:
 ```lua